Leeswoods/Intro-component-with-sign-up-form/README.md

+## About Leeswoods

+Hey, With this challenge, I learned Javascript.
+I think there are problems, but I wanted to do this challenge in a short time.

+The responsive is not good (I think there are problems with this one but it's not the purpose of the exercise).
+The dimensions for the desktop are 1440px and for mobile are 375px

 # Frontend Mentor - Intro component with sign up form

 ![Design preview for the Intro component with sign up form coding challenge](./design/desktop-preview.jpg)